Skip Navigation

 • 1973

-Wenger diversifies into individual industry segments, snacks, petfoods and textured vegetable proteins.
+Wenger diversifies into new industry segments including snacks and textured vegetable proteins.
 Wenger creates the world’s first textured soy protein, which eventually caught global attention as consumers sought healthier alternatives to meat in the 1990s.

 • 1977